Dates and Location

 A) Yes.
 Students are encouraged to seek feedback, coaching or mentoring from others including family, teachers, youth leaders and other sources.

-At the Contest
+At the Contest (When in person)

 A) Yes, students are encouraged to invite family and supportive guests.
 To allow for uninterrupted speeches and periods of silence for judging, small children should not attend.